ed-o-saurus/PLHaskell/docs/Trust.md

 ## Trusted

-`plhaskell` is a "trusted" language.
+`plhaskell` is a _trusted_ language.
 The PostgreSQL manual explains:
 <blockquote>
 The optional key word TRUSTED specifies that the language does not grant access to data that the user would not otherwise have.
 Trusted languages are designed for ordinary database users (those without superuser privilege) and allows them to safely create functions and procedures.
 </blockquote>